blazium-engine/blazium-docs/classes/class_editorsettings.rst

 - **Side-by-side with Editor** will launch the Play window side-by-side with the Editor window.

-- **Launch in PiP mode** will launch the Play window directly in picture-in-picture (PiP) mode if PiP mode is supported and enabled.
-When maximized, the Play window will occupy the same window as the Editor.

 \ **Note:** Only available in the Android editor.

 .. rst-class:: classref-item-separator